neovibrant/MouseDesktopSwitcher/README.md

 MouseDesktopSwitcher only supports Windows, but if you run other OSes, there are some suggestions below, based on my personal experience.

 ## For Linux, use xbindkeys

+> Note: this may only work on X11, but not on Wayland.

 First, install `xbindkeys` and `xdotool`.

 Then create a `.xbindkeysrc` file in your home folder.
 Find the contents from the `xbindkeysrc` in this project.